-Corporata 24 Povision of staffing arrangements following approval of a Corporate Finance 24 Revision of staffing arrangements following approval of a request for earlier retirement and the deletion of the post and realignment of duties within section.
+Corporate 24 Revision of staffing arrangements following approval of a Finance request for earlier retirement and the deletion of the post and realignment of duties within section.
 This is an additional saving from the proposals detailed in the December 2013 MTFS report and has been made to offset the increased Housing Benefit Admin. grant cut.
-Less allocated to offset Housing Benefit Admin.
-Grant cut (88) Part of the saving identified need to be allocated to offset the cut in the 2014/15 Housing Benefit Administration Grant.
-Provisionally this grant cut was estimated to be £64,000, a cut of 5%.
-The actual grant cut was confirmed as £88,000 and additional savings have been identified within the Finance Division to offset the higher cut and avoid a General Fund Budget pressure.
-N/A E learning and translation services 15 Reprocurement of e learning provider and translation services in conjunction with some limited changes in respect of the corporate training budget.
+Less allocated (88) Part of the saving identified need to be allocated to offset N/A to offset the cut in the 2014/15 Housing Benefit Administration Housing Grant.
+Provisionally this grant cut was estimated to be Benefit Admin. £64,000, a cut of 5%.
+The actual grant cut was confirmed Grant cut as £88,000 and additional savings have been identified within the Finance Division to offset the higher cut and avoid a General Fund Budget pressure.
+E learning and 15 Reprocurement of e learning provider and translation G translation services in conjunction with some limited changes in services respect of the corporate training budget.
 A number of services have been reprocured and the changes in costs of this reprocurement are reflected in the savings.
-G Overtime and other related staffing Budgets 30 Not filling temporary posts and savings as a result of the change in rota arrangements in the contact centre including a review of the costs of apprenticeships given historic profile of the age of apprentices taken on by the service G General running costs 48 In bringing together the Corporate Strategy and Workforce Services divisions as part of the overall restructure the opportunity has been taken to revisit the running costs of the division and identify those areas where there has been a minor though ongoing under spend across the functions.
-This review has provided the opportunity to re base the budgets in line with this historic spend and identify a reduction in the running and support costs G Management and Staffing costs 91 This saving is a combination of changes in the former Corporate Strategy and Workforce Services divisions that relate to staffing.
-The post of Strategy and Performance Officer Band 12 has been held vacant since the post holder left in line with an approach to minimise compulsory redundancies.
+Overtime and 30 Not filling temporary posts and savings as a result of the G other related change in rota arrangements in the contact centre staffing including a review of the costs of apprenticeships given Budgets historic profile of the age of apprentices taken on by the service General 48 In bringing together the Corporate Strategy and Workforce G running costs Services divisions as part of the overall restructure the opportunity has been taken to revisit the running costs of the division and identify those areas where there has been a minor though ongoing under spend across the functions.
+This review has provided the opportunity to re base the budgets in line with this historic spend and identify a reduction in the running and support costs Management 91 This saving is a combination of changes in the former Α and Staffing Corporate Strategy and Workforce Services divisions that costs relate to staffing.
+The second of Other transport Devices and Office Deviction The post of Strategy and Performance Officer Band 12 has been held vacant since the post holder left in line with an approach to minimise compulsory redundancies.
 The post will be deleted and reconsideration given to both the reprioritisation and cessation of some areas of none critical work.
 In addition to the cessation of some potential elements of work the scaling back and or alternative delivery of some elements fop work will be further considered.
+Considered.
 Further revisions to the staffing and management arrangements in the division will deliver the additional savings required.
 These changes will require a revision in the operating arrangements in the division and the management of a range of potential risks in relation to the ongoing delivery of services.
 These risks can be managed.
-A
+I